Employee Benefits Program Policy

 Eligible recipients for block funding are First Nations and Tribal councils who represent their communities and are mandated by First Nations to represent their communities.

-Band Employee Benefits (BEB) is eligible under these terms and conditions.
+Employee Benefits is eligible under these terms and conditions.

 The following funding approval processes will apply:

-Funding under the BEB program may be approved upon application where that application meets program-specific criteria.
+Funding under the EB program may be approved upon application where that application meets program-specific criteria.

-Eligible expenditures under the BEB program include contributions toward private pension plans, C/QPP, underwriter fees/administrative costs, and non-statutory benefit plans, as defined in Appendix 1: Definitions for the BEB Program.
+Eligible expenditures under the Employee Benefits program include contributions toward private pension plans, C/QPP, underwriter fees/administrative costs, and non-statutory benefit plans, as defined in Appendix 1: Definitions for the Employee Benefits Program.

 The Department will not contribute toward the cost of prior pensionable service of employees.

 Employee Benefits Program under the block funding approach

 Eligible expenditures as set out in these program terms and conditions shall apply in order to establish the initial base budget for block funding and where block funding is to be re-established.

 7. Stacking Provisions